V-Sekai-archive/godot-matrix/README.md

 # Godot Engine module for interacting with the Matrix protocol

-_Warning!
-As of 2017-03-22, this module is unfinished and many important pieces still don't exist!
-Use at own risk, and beware that many features simply don't exist yet._

 This is a module for integrating a [Matrix](https://matrix.org) client into your Godot game.
 You can use it for building a chat service into your game, matchmaking/lobbies, or whatever else you can come up with!

 Matrix is an open protocol and network which can be used for persistent communication (for example IM).